normanzb/playcorder-core-as3/README.md

 6. recorder.disconnect() - disconnect (if applicable)
 7. recorder.result.type() - get type of result
 8. recorder.result.duration() - get duration of the result
-9. recorder.result.download(type) - download result as specified type, could be 'raw' or 'wave'
+9. recorder.result.download(type) - download result as specified type, could be 'raw' or 'wave' or 'mp3'
 10. recorder.result.upload(type, url) - upload result to remote url (using POST)

 ####Events